Frequently Asked Questions

 501(c)(3) nonprofit organizations, and tax exempt schools, churches, and governmental entities.

-This number grows as the value and number of endowments grow, but current annual granting is nearly $750,000.
+This number grows as the value and number of endowments grow, but current annual granting is over $2 million.

 No, we are a resource for them.
 We hold many of their endowment funds, work to develop their assets, and make grants to their institutions.